 I can bet you right now we will have riots on that freeway when the SHTF!
 The county where I live has warned us about this.
 It’s the main thoroughfare for California and Nevada heading to northern Utah.
 The county is expecting 400,000 to 500,000 people to head to Utah if the west coast has issues, and it will.
 There is no other place to go, they will head this way.

 I have told you before about the first 72 hours after a disaster.
 The first 24 hours the lights will go out because we will have no power.
 We may look across the street to see if the neighbors have power, nope, it’s dark there too.
-Don’t flush those toilets it may back up into your house.
+Think twice before you flush those toilets it may back up into your house.
+Run some water in the sink first to make sure the sewer lines are still working.
 Just giving you the heads-up here.
 If you don’t have an emergency toilet, you better get one NOW, and a shovel to bury the refuse away from any water source.

 15 Reasons Why You Do Not Want To Bug Out

 - Your house would be your safest bet to keep you from the weather, hot or cold.
 I may have told you about my friend that purchased a tent that would fit 8-10 people.
 I couldn’t even get that box in my only car, a Honda CRV.
 Nope, it would not fit.
 I am not buying a tent.
 Period.